Interlake-Saints/the-late-and-great/_posts/2022-01-26-marianne-e-bergstrom.md

 categories:
   - staff
 images:
+  - /assets/bergstromnew.png
   - /assets/bergstrom1.jpg
 gender: female
 ---
 Marianne was a special education teacher at Interlake, in fact for many years she was the program coordinator for all developmentally disabled students.
-She passed away at the age of 80 on December 11, 2021.
+She passed away on December 11, 2021.
+She was 80 years old.